Apple Pie Cannoli – Crispy Cannoli Shells filled with a decadent Apple Pie Ricotta Cream.

 This is how you take a real bite out of Fall.

 I’m forever the girl that will eat all-the-cannoli.
-I make them quite often and I’m totally obsessed about these Cannoli with Creamy Ricotta – amazing!
+I make them quite often and I’m totally obsessed about these homemade cannoli with ricotta – amazing!

 Judging by that recipe, most of the time I bake the cannoli to avoid all the extra elbees.
 However, baking season is upon us, as well as coat season, thus splurging a bit on our desserts is most definitely allowed.